-Dorie’s rugelach was good, if not great.
+Dorie Greenspan’s rugelach recipe is also good, if not great.
 It was definitely flakier thanks to the cold butter, and it wasn’t as sweet as Ina’s since it didn’t have sugar in the dough.
 At first the lack of sweetness surprised me (having just tried Ina’s), but I found I kind of liked that contrast of sour and sweet quite a bit.
 I baked this one for almost 25 minutes because I like the well-browned look.

 Another good rugelach is King Arthur’s Rugelach which is similar to Dorie’s but uses sour cream in the dough.
 It was flakier than Ina’s, not quite as flaky as Dorie’s, but easier to work with and with a good flavor from sour cream.In the past I’ve always used a combination of apricot preserves, pecans, currants and chopped up or “mini” chocolate chips, and that’s what I used for yesterday’s batch,